Bifeart History, Family Crest & Coats of Arms

 The Anglo-Saxon name Bifeart comes from the family having resided near a ford, a shallow place in a river or stream which could be crossed by wading.
 The surname Bifeart is derived from the Old English words bi, which means by, and ford, which means ford, collectively "ford near the river-bend.".
 The surname Bifeart may also be derived from residence in the settlement of Byford in Hertfordshire.

 Early Origins of the Bifeart family

 The surname Bifeart was first found in Herefordshire at Byford, a parish, in the union of Weobley, hundred of Grimsworth.

 Early History of the Bifeart family

 This web page shows only a small excerpt of our Bifeart research.
-Another 149 words (11 lines of text) are included under the topic Early Bifeart History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Bifeart History in all our PDF Extended History products and printed products wherever possible.

 Bifeart Spelling Variations

 Bifeart has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Biford, Biforde, Byford, Byforde, Bifford, Byfford, Biffard, Biffort, Byfford and many more.

 Early Notables of the Bifeart family (pre 1700)

 More information is included under the topic Early Bifeart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bifeart family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bifearts to arrive on North American shores: William Byford who arrived in Philadelphia in 1880; Thomas, William, and Martha Byford, arrived in Barbados in 1664; and later transferred to the mainland in Virginia.